 Getting from Florence to San Gimignano by public transport isn’t super convenient, but it’s definitely doable.

-The best option is taking the bus (line 131) from Florence’s Santa Maria Novella bus station, which costs €6.80 one way (€10 if you buy from the driver).
-The journey takes about 1 hour 56 minutes total, including a bus change in Poggibonsi.
+The best option is to take the bus (line 131) from Florence’s Santa Maria Novella bus station.
+It costs €6.80 one way (€10 if you buy from the driver).
+The journey takes about 1 hour 56 minutes total.
+You will need to make a bus change in Poggibonsi.

-You could also take the train to Poggibonsi and then catch the local bus, but the direct bus route is more convenient and better coordinated.
+You could also take the train to Poggibonsi and then catch the local bus, but the bus route is more convenient with better times.

 Siena To San Gimignano

-This is hands down the best place to do a day trip to San Gimignano if you’re using public transportation!
+The best place to do a day trip to San Gimignano is Siena, if you’re using public transportation.

-The bus from Siena is easy and direct, costing €6.20 one way (€8 if bought on the bus).
-The journey takes about 1 hour and 5 minutes, and this is exactly how my friend and I visited.
+The bus from Siena is easy and direct.
+It costs €6.20 one way (€8 if bought on the bus).
+The journey takes about 1 hour.

-Just a heads up though, the roads are quite windy, so if you get car sick, definitely take a Dramamine before you go.
+Just a heads up, the roads are quite windy, so if you get car sick, definitely take a Dramamine before you go.

 Pro Tip: Have cash on hand just in case!
-The credit card machine on our bus to San Gimignano wasn’t working, and we had to scramble to find cash for our tickets.
+Normally you can pay with credit card on the bus, but the credit card machine on our bus to San Gimignano wasn’t working.
+We had to scramble to find cash for our tickets.
+On the way back, we paid with a credit card with no problems.

 By Tour